 Columbia College Women connects alumnae to the College, to one another and to women at large at Columbia University.
 We provide enriching experiences and benefits that support alumnae throughout their lives, in both personal and professional endeavors.
 We create an engaged and dynamic community that strengthens the voices and leadership of women at the institution.

-The Columbia College Women's Board of Directors has three priorities for supporting our community, made up of all College women: programming, outreach and development.
-We invite you to join in our leadership effort in one of the below committees, or to simply be an ambassador, attendee and supporter in our efforts.
+The Columbia College Women's Board of Directors has four priorities for supporting our community, made up of all College women: programming, outreach, development and mentoring.
+We invite you to join in one of the below committees, or to simply be an ambassador, attendee and supporter in our efforts.

 The programming committee is responsible for developing and institutionalizing ongoing programming that will help to connect alumnae to alumnae and also to students and faculty, including expansion of our signature CCW Mentoring program.
 This includes Intellectual programming, social receptions, career networking and more.

 The outreach committee seeks to grow the CCW network across the country and globe to increase participation from existing CCW members, untapped alumnae and students.
 Outreach will increase visibility and elevate the voice of our women across Columbia.